 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

-- Consumer confidence: The Conference Board Consumer Confidence Index® deteriorated further in April following a sharp decline in March.
-The index fell from 120.0 in March to 86.9 in April.
-The Present Situation Index—based on consumers' assessment of current business and labor market conditions-plunged 90.4 points, falling to 76.4.
-However, the Expectations Index, which is based on consumers' short-term outlook for income, business, and labor market conditions, improved from 86.8 in March to 93.8 in April.
+- Consumer confidence: The Conference Board Consumer Confidence Index® increased in September after declining in August.
+The index stands at 101.8, up from 86.3 in August.
+The Present Situation Index, based on consumers' assessment of current business and labor market conditions, increased from 85.8 to 98.5.
+The Expectations Index, which is based on consumers' short-term outlook for income, business, and labor market conditions, increased from 86.6 in August to 104.0 in September.

 The economy is expected to continue its slow, upward trend in October.
 The market took a hit in September, but showed signs of recovering toward the end of the month.
 Certainly, the run for the presidency will garner increasing attention and influence the economy in general—and the stock market in particular.